ajay-ramasubramanian/AlphaTrader-Stock-Data-Engineering-and-Predictive-Modeling/README.md

   - **Environment Variable Management**: Securely managing environment variables across multiple services, particularly for sensitive information like database credentials and Airflow's Fernet key, necessitated the use of .env files and careful consideration of variable scoping.
   - **Volume Management and Data Persistence**: Configuring volumes for data persistence, especially for MinIO and PostgreSQL, while ensuring proper permissions and data integrity across container restarts, required careful planning and testing.

-## Setup and Installation ( Stage 1 in development)
+## Setup and Installation

-### Step 1: **Setup Spotify Web API**
+### Step 1: **Setup Spotify Web API** :rocket:

-Before cloning the repository, it is necessary to set up the Spotify Web API by signing into the [Spotify Web API website](https://developer.spotify.com/).
-After signing in, the username in the top right corner should be clicked, followed by selecting the dashboard.
-The Create App button must be clicked, and the following details should be entered:
-- Before cloning the repository, you must setup your spotify web api by siging into this website:
+- Before cloning the repository, you must setup your spotify web api by siging into this website:[Spotify Web API website](https://developer.spotify.com/).
 - After signing in, click on the username in top right corner.
 Proceed by clicking on dashboard.
 - Here, you need to click on **create app** button and proceed to enter the details as follows.
 - **App name** : This can be named as desired.